-IRW Industrial or Residential Waste
+11. Industrial or Residential Waste (IRW)

 Any AML-impacted area which has been used illegally for residential or industrial waste disposal that poses a danger to public health and safety from unsanitary conditions or from the toxic emissions from the burning refuse.
+IRW is measured in acres.